When was the last time you were pleasantly surprised by a customer service team?

-Debenhams is a UK-based retailer that sells clothes for men, women, and children.
-Being an ecommerce site, one of its biggest points of friction is product returns and exchanges.
-This adds additional shipping expenses and creates a less-enjoyable experience for the customer.
+Debenhams is a UK-based retailer that sells clothing.
+As an Ecommerce site, one of its most significant points of friction is product returns and exchanges.
+Customers are often left with additional shipping expenses, which creates a less enjoyable experience.

 2. Copa Airlines

 Air travel can be a stressful and confusing process for customers.
 Some people don't fly often and aren't used to the formal procedures that are common with most airlines.

 Copa Airlines tries to reduce this friction by implementing a live chat virtual assistant.
 Customers can contact the chatbot 24/7 with questions about their trip and resolve issues accordingly.
 Their webpage also includes explanations of what their chatbot can and can't do, so customers know when their best option is to contact a service representative.